tetratorus/blog/source/_posts/First-Post.md

 <br>

 Step 3:
-Create a new Heroku app
+Create a new Heroku app.
 ```
 $ heroku create blog //take note of the endpoint
 ```